 In the ancient Tantric tradition, Shakti or Divine Mother or The One Great Mother has the ability to free the individual from the constraints of the ego, ignorance, desire and all that binds the soul.
 This feminine power is what frees us from the cycle of karma and has the ability to erase the past, remove attachments and unify integral forces inherent in the conscious being.
 This is an aspect of the forces of Shakti and the result of activated kundalini energies that only happen in the space of celibacy.

 This is another way that you can determine if a guru or swami is “real”.
-If one is sexually active or engaged with another person one on one, on a regular basis as a companion, they are closed off to higher forces and have no ability to initiate a true transformation into higher states of consciousness.
+If one is sexually active or engaged with another person one on one, they are closed off to a level of higher forces.
+One must be “unclutched” and available to merge with the force of Divine Consciousness in a fully integrated state, unattached and submerged in a deep state of surrender.

 In certain factions of Hinduism and Buddhism, we find The Mother Goddess as a compliment to the masculine gods such as Parvati with Shiva, Saraswati with Brahma and Lakshmi with Vishnu and so on.
 All of these archetypes hold a hidden message for how consciousness grows inside the human form in various ways unique to how one is designed to experience the integration of body with spirit consciousness.